Undivided: How to Help Kids with Disabilities Manage Fear and Anxiety

 If you missed the live event, you can watch it here!

-Below, we’ve included some of the highlights from Dr. Matt’s talk, as well as a list of resources to help our kids manage their fears and worries about the coronavirus.
-(These resources were compiled at the start of the pandemic, but the advice is helpful during any time of stress and anxiety!)
-From books and articles to websites and apps, we hope these little discoveries will be helpful to you as you continue to navigate the constantly changing environment we’re in.
+Below, we’ve included some of the highlights from our conversation with Dr. Biel as well as a list of resources to help our kids manage their fears and worries.
+From books and articles to websites and apps, we hope these little discoveries will be helpful to you and your family.

 "Resilience, more than almost anything else that we might consider a characteristic, is earned — it’s earned through trials and tribulations, it’s earned through hardship, it’s earned through creative and durable response to adversity.
 From what I know about the Undivided community, this is a group that is rich in resilience — because raising a kid with durable challenges creates a durable hardiness in families."